jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 >you must turn on binary logging on your source Aurora MySQL DB cluster.

 > Cross-region replication for Aurora MySQL uses MySQL binary replication to replay changes on the cross-Region read replica DB cluster.

+> Amazon Aurora further extends the benefits of read replicas by employing an SSD-backed virtualized storage layer purpose-built for database workloads.
+Amazon Aurora replicas share the same underlying storage as the source instance, lowering costs and avoiding the need to copy data to the replica nodes.

 #### Aurora vs. RDS